What if the name on a NPI record doesn’t match the doctor you’re trying to find?

 A: Contact the provider’s office and ask them to update their NPI information.
 You can also submit a correction request through the NPPES website.

 So, you’ve got the name, the state, and that mysterious 609‑something NPI.
 With the steps above, you can turn a vague string of numbers into a verified, actionable piece of data.
-Whether you’re a billing specialist, a patient doing a little homework, or just a curious New Jersey resident, knowing how to manage the NPI registry saves time, avoids headaches, and keeps the paperwork moving.
+Whether you’re a billing specialist, a patient doing a little homework, or just a curious New Jersey resident, knowing how to deal with the NPI registry saves time, avoids headaches, and keeps the paperwork moving.

 Happy hunting—may your next claim be smooth and your provider info spot‑on.